 The consultant’s advice: “Make any settlement offer you want, but first, let the store owner blow off steam for a while; show him you really get his frustration, and then discuss the numbers.”

-In all likelihood, not only did this advice actually accelerate the settlement process, it quite probably meant the tax collectors didn’t need to offer such big discounts.
+In all likelihood, not only did this advice accelerate the settlement process, it probably meant the tax collectors didn’t need to offer such large discounts.

 Common Questions About Listening in Negotiation